ollienation/Blog/README.md

 **What this means:**

 - ✅ You can use, share, and adapt this work
-- ✅ Commercial use is allowed
+- ✅ Commercial use is allowed, without the font!
 - ⚠️ You must provide attribution
 - ⚠️ Derivative works must use the same license